HirbodBehnam/Deemix-Discord-Bot/README.md

 ## Features
 * Easy to setup
 * Easy on resources
-* Use deezer instead of youtube.
+* Use deezer instead of YouTube.
 This is a disadvantage as well.

 ## Setup
 At first create a discord bot from [here](https://discord.com/developers/applications).